AlShaimaaZ/Project2/README.md

 # Landing Page Project

-This project is for Udacity's Front End Nanodegree program.
+This project is the second project for Udacity's Front End Nanodegree program.
 HTML and CSS starter code provided by Udacity.

 ## Description